 At the time, I cringed at the thought.
 Can you imagine tugging on a poor elephant’s trunk each time you wanted to grab something from the pantry?

-Because the mind is a super computer, this image has taken up residence in my brain for more than a decade.
+Because the mind is a supercomputer, the image of the electrical cabinet has taken up residence in my brain for more than a decade.
 About a year ago, I changed my walking path to go near a major intersection.
 Each time I came up to that cross street, I found my eye going toward a large electrical cabinet that’s near the traffic light pole.

 It was an unconscious behavior.